IlluminusLimited/pgdice/README.md

 All of the following parameters are optional.

-- `additional_validators` - A list of validators to run before performing table manipulation operations.
-  - This can accept an array of `proc` or `lambda` type predicates.
-    - Each predicate will be passed the `params` hash and a `logger`.
-    - These predicates are called before doing things like dropping tables and adding tables.

 - `table_dropper` - This defaults to [TableDropper](lib/pgdice/table_dropper.rb) which has a `lambda`-like interface.
   - An example use-case would be calling out to your backup system to confirm the table is backed up.
     - This mechanism will be passed the `table_to_drop` and a `logger`.